rugpullindex/documents/handbook.md

 * Try to keep proposals targeted and specific.
 Upon successful completion of one proposal you can always submit a second.
 * Try to break down larger chunks of work into smaller, manageable pieces which add value.
 * Every proposal, once complete, should have added value to RPI in some way.
 * If the proposal does not add enough value relative to the cost it will not be funded.
-This is to ensure we have a positive ROI for all proposals approved .
+This is to ensure we have a positive ROI for all proposals approved.
 * Proposals with a large scope and open ended deliverables are unlikely to be funded.

 ### Estimating your time